-The 25-day Seattle International Film Festival (SIFF Festival) is held every spring in Seattle and offers film buffs and movie goers the opportunity to see hundreds of feature-length films, shorts films, and documentaries from filmakers in countries around the world.
-It is the largest film festival in the United States.
-Debut discoveries screen along with established master filmmakers and arthouse cinema hits.
+The Seattle International Film Festival (SIFF) is a one of the top film festivals in the country.
+The 25-day festival is held every spring in Seattle and offers film buffs and movie goers the opportunity to see hundreds of feature-length films, shorts, and documentaries from filmakers in countries around the world.

-The first Seattle International Film Festival was held in 1976 at the Egyptian-Moore Theatre, lasted two weeks, and showed 18 feature films.
+The first Seattle International Film Festival was held in 1976 at the Egyptian-Moore Theatre on Capitol Hill, lasted two weeks, and showed 18 feature films.

-How SIFF Festival passes and ticket packages work: First, you simply purchase a SIFF Festival pass or ticket package.
-Then review the schedule in the SIFF Film Festival Guide and choose which movies to see (over 400 film screenings).
-Finally, request or reserve a ticket.
+- Finally, use a voucher to reserve a ticket to see a specific film.
 If a film is likely to be popular, reserve a ticket as well in advance as possible, or you may find the film is sold out.

 - Peruse the SIFF film festival guide, mark the films that sound interesting, and go see as many as possible.
 Note that some film times may conflict and you can only chose one, or may not be at a convenient time or place, or may be sold out.

 - Select films in a particular category, such as those from one country, from first-time directors, in a particular genre, or any other reason that sounds interesting to you.

 - Chose films by location and time.
 Simply attend films that are the most convenient.